b-marie/brittanyellichblog/content/posts/find-your-passion/index.md

 ### 6. Be Open to Change

 Your passion may evolve as you grow in your career.
 Stay open to new opportunities and don’t be afraid to pivot.
 Tech is all about adaptation and innovation, so embrace the idea that your interests may shift over time.
 The key is to stay curious and never stop learning.

+## What I'm Most Passionate About

+Here are the things I have come across that I have decided I'm most passionate about recently:

+- Accessibility
+- Building performant React frontends
+- Building things using Golang
+- Making existing applications better: more available, more scalable, more performant
+- Doing excellent code reviews
+- Mentoring other engineers
+- Writing really good tests

 ## Final Thoughts